 Matthew Erb, Director of Urban Forestry

-As the Director of Urban Forestry, Matt manages Tree Pittsburgh's planting, stewardship and nursery programs amongst others.
-With the completion of the Pittsburgh Urban Forest Master Plan in 2012, he is focused on strategies for implementation of that plan.
-Matt has a BS in Forestry from Penn State University, is an ISA Certified Arborist and was the first ISA Municipal Specialist in the Commonwealth of Pennsylvania.
-In 2009 he was appointed by Mayor Luke Ravenstahl to the Pittsburgh Shade Tree Commission.
-He sits on the board of directors for the Pennsylvania Delaware Chapter of the International Society of Arboriculture.
-In 2013, he was elected Vice President of the Pennsylvania Urban and Community Forestry Council.
-Before joining Tree Pittsburgh, Matt worked for a private urban forestry consulting firm completing tree inventories across the country.
+As the Director of Urban Forestry, Matt manages many of Tree Pittsburgh's urban forestry programs including planting, tree care and the implementation of the Pittsburgh Urban Forest Master Plan.
+He has a BS in Forestry from Penn State University, is an ISA Certified Arborist and an ISA Municipal Specialist.
+Since 2009 he has served on the Pittsburgh Shade Tree Commission.
+He sits on the baord of directors for the Pennsylvania Delaware Chapter of the International Society of Arboriculture.
+In 2015, he was elected President of the Pennsylvania Urban and Community Forestry Council.

-Jake joined Tree Pittsburgh in the summer of 2011 to act as Tree Care and Restoration Coordinator.
+Jake joined Tree Pittsburgh in the summer of 2011 to act as Tree Care and Restoration Coordinator and now serves as the organization's Director of Tree Care and Reforestation.
 Jake's responsibilities are to work closely with community members, the City of Pittsburgh, and industry partners to facilitate tree care activities in the field.
 Jake also provides technical support for communities interested in conducting ecological restoration activities in their local green spaces.

 A Squirrel Hill native, Jake received a BA in Environmental Studies from Bucknell University and a Master's in Environmental Horticulture with a Certificate in Ecological Restoration from the University of Washington in Seattle.
-Jake is an ISA certified arborist, and he currently holds a volunteer board position with the Pittsburgh Trails Advocacy Group.
+Jake is an ISA certified arborist.
 Previously, Jake has worked as a Program Coordinator with SCA and a Field Ecologist with the Pittsburgh Parks Conservancy.
 In his spare time, Jake likes to juggle and work on DIY construction projects.